opeeyum/Algorithms/README.md

 # Algorithms
 This repo contains implementation of various algorithms that I have learned and found worth keeping them.

-`Each of file contains the all question relation to one concept and having some variation.`
+`Each of file contains the all questions related to one concept and having some variation.`

 - ### 0/1 knapsack
         1. Subset Sum